The Best VPN of 2021: Windows, Mac, Android & iOS

 In this context, a jurisdiction is a country.

-Like every other company, a VPN provider is bound to the rules and regulations of the country it is incorporated in.
+Like every other company, a VPN service is bound to the rules and regulations of the country it is incorporated in.
 And this can have serious consequences.

 And to make matters worse, the reach of a government can extend beyond its own borders through international agreements.